© Jennifer Lazuta/ALIMA

 The Plastik project specifically addresses two items widely used by medical humanitarian organisations: ready-to-use therapeutic food (RUTF) sachets and medication dispensing sachets.
 These items, particularly RUTF sachets, are distributed on a massive scale and are often discarded into the environment after use, causing significant plastic pollution.

-• The study of the ATPE sachet’s life cycle as well as the field activities carried out by Alima as part of this project
+• The study of the RUTF sachet’s life cycle as well as the field activities carried out by ALIMA as part of this project

 • A project to recycle plastic waste implemented by Engineers Without Borders Norway in Somalia

-These presentations will be followed by a Q&A session, where we will explore further with the panellists what buying organisations can concretely do to reduce the environmental impact of emergency medico-nutritional interventions.
+These presentations were followed by a Q&A session, where we explored further with the speakers what buying organisations can concretely do to reduce the environmental impact of emergency medico-nutritional interventions.

 When and where